fluke777/set_cards/README.md

 ## Training

 You are more than welcome to use the data and train with them as you wish.
 I did the training using outstanding tool from Nvidia called Digits that simplifies the training process singificantly.
-There is
+There are 2 models packaged in that both have ~95-99% accuracy on the validation set.

 ## Evaluation